bclynch/pomb-old/README.md

 - Set up service for methods on front end that cover 'primary' images (with a bunch of sizes) and just normal post images with just one.
 Would like to have grids for some posts too, so maybe they would have a couple sizes. - primary done, need other
 - Using squarespace as a template for building a nice post creation dashboard.
-    - Mostly there on saving new posts, but need to look at adding multiple photos at a time (akin to how its done on laze with multiple products per order and a dynamic gql string) as well as get tags in there + category fixed (looks like zeor index in arr but 1 index on the db?)
+    - Mostly there on saving new posts, but need to look at adding multiple photos at a time (akin to how its done on laze with multiple products per order and a dynamic gql string) as well as get tags in there + category fixed (looks like zero index in arr but 1 index on the db?)
+    - Probably need to keep two sets of data when editing a post.
+Need to know what changes were made so that we aren't making api calls in real time, but only when the user saves it to the db so as not to overwrite things unecessarily.
+For example when deleting a tag, as it happens vs on save?
     - Search for within posts (titles, subtitles, content, tags)
     - Need to consider options for mobile (likely just have left menu as entire UI.
 Can create/edit posts which pops the modal.
 Will be a button to trigger preview instead of auto there)
     - Validation for the user only seeing their posts